Wellness: Get Moving with Some Brain Breaks!

 - Manage your time: Time management is one of the most important aspects of being a successful student.
 Getting back into “school mode” may be challenging, but if you effectively manage your time, you will maximize your chances of succeeding in the classroom.
 A few tips for managing a student schedule:

 - Being a student most likely is not a “9-5” lifestyle.
-There will be late night study sessions, group assignments that keep you on campus, and dreaded paper and finals.
+There will be late-night study sessions, group assignments that keep you on campus, and dreaded papers and finals.
 Student schedules tend to have gaps throughout the day- make these gaps productive!
 For my scheduled gaps, I like to read for class, catch up with friends or colleagues, or outline a paper that’s due soon.

 - Make sure you schedule time for your personal life.
 Students who are a few years removed from formal education are more likely to have large life commitments, such as partners, children, pets, and jobs.
 The best way to make sure you are balancing your life well is to schedule time for all your commitments.